 Thomas hesitated, but then returned to his seat and decided it was best to listen.
 All that he had worked to build, including his life, fell in the hands of an evil man.

-Thomas: “What do you want Robert?
+Thomas: “Why Robert?
 I have fed you.
 I have also offered a place to stay out of the cold tonight, and now you point a colt at me?”

 The man had not a semblance of remorse shown on his face.
-Instead, he grinned like a madman and revealed his rotten teeth and gums.
+Instead, he grinned like a madman, revealing his rotten teeth and gums.